 If the proposition that snow is white is a simple, necessary and eternal object, why does its having a property (truth) have anything to do with concrete snow’s having a property (whiteness)?
 Do instances of the T-schema simply state brute necessary connections between abstract objects and concrete ones?
 Or do these necessary connections somehow derive from our practices, and if so, how?

 Another reaction one might have to the Easy Arguments is to accept their conclusions but to give an account of the nature of propositions which will make these conclusions palatable.
-One promising line of thinking, in this regard, is to think of propositions as types, the tokens of which are mental or linguistic events, and in particular the events that would be thought to express the proposition.
-Such views have been developed in recent years by Dummett (1996), Hanks (2011), and Soames (2010).
-If one denied the existence of uninstantiated types, one would of course face the problem of “missing propositions.”
-For instance, if propositions P and Q were tokened, but no token existed for their conjunction, there would be no conjunctive proposition with P and Q as conjuncts.
-To avoid such gaps, one might move to a view on which there are uninstantiated types.
+One promising line of thinking, in this regard, is to think of propositions as types, the tokens of which are mental or linguistic acts or events, and in particular the acts that would be thought to express the proposition.
+Such views have been developed in recent years by Dummett (1996), Hanks (2011, 2015), and Soames (2010, 2014a, 2015).
+We focus here on the recent proposals put forth by Hanks and Soames.

 Some philosophers, notably W.V.O.
 Quine, recognize the existence of certain sorts of abstract entities but not others at least partly on the basis of concerns about identity conditions.
 Quine granted the existence of sets, in part because they obey the extensionality axiom: sets are identical iff they have the same members.
 When it came to properties, relations and propositions, however, he found no such clear criterion of identity.
 The property of being a creature with a heart, he noted, is distinct from the property of being a creature with a kidney, even if all the same things exemplify the two properties.